Do international candidates have to take the TOEFL?

 Tuition and expenses for the Michigan Ross EMBA Program cover:

 - all tuition for courses, workshops, special speakers, and events

-- technology, software, and communications needs
+- textbooks and course materials, software, and communications needs

 - all dining, including breakfasts, lunches, dinners, snacks/coffee breaks, and occasional group dining excursions organized by the EMBA Program